logo

 Captain Isaac Powers was born on April 9, 1665 in Littleton, Middlesex County, Massachusetts.
 His parents were Walter Powers and Trial Shepard

-He was captain of the militia, petitioned for the incorporation of the town and moderated the first town meeting.
-He held various town offices for many years and was twice a member of the general court and was the colonial agent for conveying lands.
-He was also on the pew committee to convey pew-rights in the meeting house when completed in 1723.
+He was captain of the militia and was active in civic affairs.
+He petitioned for the incorporation of the town of Littleton and moderated the first town meeting.
+He held various town offices for many years.
+He served as a member of the general court twice.
+He was the colonial agent for conveying lands.

 Isaac died in 1735.
 Mary died in 1743.